What a Cartoon!

 What a Cartoon! (later known as The What a Cartoon!
-Show and The Cartoon Cartoon Show) is an American animated anthology series created by Fred Seibert for Cartoon Network.
-The shorts were produced by Hanna-Barbera Cartoons; by the end of the run, a Cartoon Network Studios production tag was added to some shorts to signal they were original to the network.
-The project consisted a total of 48 cartoons, intended to return creative power to animators and artists, by recreating the atmospheres that spawned the iconic cartoon characters of the mid-20th century.
-Each of the shorts mirrored the structure of a theatrical cartoon, with each film being based on an original storyboard drawn and written by its artist or creator.
-Three of the cartoons were paired together into a half-hour episode.
+Show and The Cartoon Cartoon Show) is an American animated anthology series on Cartoon Network created by Fred Seibert and produced by Hanna-Barbera Cartoons.
+It consists of a total of 48 cartoons.

+It was conceived to return creative power to animators and artists by recreating the atmospheres that spawned the iconic cartoon characters of the mid-20th century, and premiered as three shorts aired together in a half-hour episode.
+The Cartoon Network production tag was added to some shorts during its run.

-What a Cartoon! premiered under the World Premiere Toons title on February 20, 1995.
-The premiere aired alongside a special episode of Cartoon Network's Space Ghost Coast to Coast called "World Premiere Toon-In", which features interviews with animators Craig McCracken, Pat Ventura, Van Partible, Eugene Mattos, and Genndy Tartakovsky, as well as model Dian Parkinson.
-During the original run of the shorts, the series was retitled to The What a Cartoon!
+What a Cartoon! premiered on February 20, 1995, as a segment on Space Ghost Coast to Coast called "1st Annual World Premiere Toon-In", and featured interviews with animators Craig McCracken, Pat Ventura, Van Partible, Eugene Mattos, and Genndy Tartakovsky, as well as model Dian Parkinson.
+During its run, the series was retitled to The What a Cartoon!
 Show and later to The Cartoon Cartoon Show until the final shorts aired on August 23, 2002.

-The series is influential for helping to revive television animation in the 1990s and serving as a launching point for the Cartoon Network animated television series Dexter's Laboratory, Johnny Bravo, Courage the Cowardly Dog, Cow and Chicken, I Am Weasel, and The Powerpuff Girls.
-Once it had several original shorts, those became the first Cartoon Cartoons.
+The series was influential for the network, helping to revive television animation in the 1990s.
+Many of its segments went on to be Cartoon Network animated television series, such as Dexter's Laboratory, Johnny Bravo, Courage the Cowardly Dog, Cow and Chicken, I Am Weasel, and The Powerpuff Girls.
+Its original shorts became the first Cartoon Cartoons.
 From 2005 to 2008, The Cartoon Cartoon Show was revived as a block for reruns of older Cartoon Cartoons that had been phased out by the network.